sharebravery/base-dex-app/docs/security.md

 ## Manual verification checklist (operator-run)

-Before promoting a build:
+Before promoting a build past demo mode:

-1. Confirm the shipped `ZEROX_SETTLER` address matches the current Base mainnet 0x Settler.
+1. Confirm `env.ALLOWED_SETTLER` matches the current KyberSwap Base router (`0x6131B5fae19EA4f9D964eAc0408E4408b66337b5`) — cross-check on BaseScan.
 2. Confirm the shipped USDC contract equals the canonical Base USDC address (`0x833589fCD6eDb6E08f4c7C32D4f71b54bDa02913`).
-3. Perform one low-value swap with a dedicated staging wallet and, before confirming, manually compare `chainId`, `sellAmount`, `minBuyAmount`, `allowanceTarget`, `transactionTo`, and `gas` against the Quote.
+3. If enabling real swaps (out of scope for this branch): wire KyberSwap `/route/build` and perform one low-value swap with a dedicated staging wallet.
+Manually compare `chainId`, `sellAmount`, `minBuyAmount`, `allowanceTarget`, `transactionTo`, and `gas` against the Quote.
 4. Verify the resulting `app_trades` row on Postgres:
    `(chainId, txHash)` should be unique and `direction` should match the